-- Any narcotics addict or alcoholic who resides at a facility or treatment center under the supervision of a drug or alcoholic treatment and rehabilitation program.
-See Chapters 9 and 14 for specific instructions for these groups. - Individuals who reside in a Group Living Facility (GLF).
+- Narcotic addicts or alcoholics who reside at a facility or treatment center under the supervision of a drug or alcoholic treatment and rehabilitation program.
+See Chapter 14 for specific instructions for these groups. - Individuals who reside in a Group Living Facility (GLF).
 See Chapters 9 and 14 for the definition of a GFL and for instructions regarding which residents of a GLF qualify. - Residents of shelters for battered women and their children.
 The facility must be a public or private non-profit facility that exclusively serves battered women and their children or, if the shelter also serves other groups of individuals, a portion of the facility must be set aside, on a long-term basis, to shelter battered women and children.
-In addition, the facility must be a residence, not simply a place to eat meals. - Residents of institutions who do not receive their meals from the institution, but who purchase and prepare their own food, or participate in a delivered meals program or a communal dining program are eligible, if they meet all other eligibility requirements. - Residents of federally-subsidized housing for the elderly, built under either Section 202 of the Housing Act of 1959 or Section 236 of the National Housing Act qualify, if otherwise eligible. - Residents of public or private non-profit shelters for homeless persons qualify, if otherwise eligible.
+In addition, the facility must be a residence, not simply a place to eat meals.
+See Chapters 9 and 14. - Residents of institutions who do not receive their meals from the institution, but who purchase and prepare their own food, or participate in a delivered meals program or a communal dining program are eligible, if they meet all other eligibility requirements.
+This includes those students who reside in school dormitories with optional meal plans and do not receive the majority of their meals from the institution. - Residents of federally-subsidized housing for the elderly, built under either Section 202 of the Housing Act of 1959 or Section 236 of the National Housing Act qualify, if otherwise eligible. - Residents of public or private non-profit shelters for homeless persons qualify, if otherwise eligible.
+See Chapter 14.

-Prolonged Absence From The Home
+3. Prolonged Absence From The Home